 Remember that this also includes submitting a pair homework for a partner that did not participate in the work.
 As I said, you should let me know about such cases — not to punish your partner, but to get him/her to catch up with the material and avoid failing.

 Do not make public posts with your homework code.
-This includes any kind of public forum, as well as the class piazza group, and also some services like code-paste sites which make snippets world-readable.
+This includes any kind of public forum, as well as piazza, and also some services like code-paste sites which make snippets world-readable.

 If you’re desperate to ask specific questions about your solution, make sure that your question is private.